distribution/distribution/docs/deploying.md

 		511136ea3c5a: Image already exists
 		Digest: sha256:a1b13bc01783882434593119198938b9b9ef2bd32a0a246f16ac99b01383ef7a

-7. Use the `curl` command and the Docker Registry Service API v2 to list your image in the registry:
+7. Use the `curl` command and the Docker Registry API v2 to list your image in the registry:

 		$ curl -v -X GET http://localhost:5000/v2/hello-mine/tags/list